 Brevard College provides students with several opportunities to apply both research and creative writing skills through campus publications.
-Each publication team has a faculty advisor who serves as mentor to the students in producing publications that maintain the highest quality while reflecting the College's philosophy and spirit of personal growth.
+Each publication team has a faculty advisor who mentors the students in producing publications that maintain the highest quality while reflecting the College's philosophy and spirit of personal growth.